krikamol/group/tabs/mlrg.md

 The Machine Learning Reading Group (MLRG) aims at enhancing our understanding in broad areas of machine learning (ML), incubating innovative ideas, and fostering cross-domain research collaborations.
 The topics of interest include, but are not limited to, learning theory, out-of-distribution (OOD) generalization, robustness, causal inference, game-theoretic learning, collaborative/cooperative learning, economics, etc.

-*Update*: From 01 November 2023 onwards, the MLRG will be cohosted with the [Machine Learning Group from University of Saarland](https://machinelearning.uni-saarland.de/).
-Further details can be found [here](https://docs.google.com/spreadsheets/d/1vtgEezBqS4d_ACPt-emK2NT52x7nofX9jxgH1N04MQE/edit#gid=845612096).
+**Update: From 01 November 2023 onwards, the MLRG will be cohosted with the [Machine Learning Group from University of Saarland](https://machinelearning.uni-saarland.de/).
+Further details can be found [here](https://docs.google.com/spreadsheets/d/1vtgEezBqS4d_ACPt-emK2NT52x7nofX9jxgH1N04MQE/edit#gid=845612096).**

 - **Date/Time**: Bi-weekly on Wednesday, 14:30pm-16:00pm
 - **Location**: Alternating between CISPA building and MPI building.
 You can also join [virtually](https://cs-uni-saarland-de.zoom.us/j/91937148099?pwd=R1BhUVVVMXJKRWU1OXI5alBjWERBdz09#success).